kverbeeck/JetsonNano_OpenCV_Object_Detection_Automation_with_Actuator/README.md

 If an object (cat) is detected, it will look something like this >>

+Note*: You can play with the Trackbars to optimize the tracking for your environment !!!

 ![image](https://user-images.githubusercontent.com/52450051/161107720-c904c6f8-7211-4a2b-9778-d7c1049a4791.png)

 If no object (cat) is detected, it will look something like this >>

+Note*: You can play with the Trackbars to optimize the tracking for your environment !!!

 ![image](https://user-images.githubusercontent.com/52450051/161108140-8965225c-cfaf-4e00-9ceb-43a7b173d5e0.png)